kubernetes-sigs/cluster-api/docs/proposals/20210524-etcdadm-bootstrap-provider.md

 - If any VMs running an etcd member get replaced, the kube-apiserver will have to be reconfigured to use the new etcd cluster endpoints.
 Using static endpoints for the external etcd cluster can avoid this.
 There are two ways of configuring static endpoints, using a load balancer or configuring DNS records.
 - Load balancer can add latency because of the hops associated with routing requests, whereas DNS records will directly resolve to the etcd members.
 - The DNS records can be configured such that each etcd member gets a separate sub-domain, under the domain associated with the etcd cluster.
 An example of this when using ec2 would be:
-    - User creates a hosted zone called `external.etcd.cluster` and gives that as input to `EtcdCluster.Spec.HostedZoneName`.
+    - User creates a hosted zone called `external.etcd.cluster` and gives that as input to `EtcdadmCluster.Spec.HostedZoneName`.
-    - The EtcdCluster controller creates a separate A record name within that hosted zone for each EtcdadmConfig it creates.
+    - The EtcdadmCluster controller creates a separate A record name within that hosted zone for each EtcdadmConfig it creates.
 The DNS controller will create the route53 A record once the corresponding Machine's IP address is set
 - A suggestion from a CAPI meeting is to add a DNS configuration implementation in the [load balancer proposal](https://github.com/kubernetes-sigs/cluster-api/pull/4389)
 - In today's CAPI meeting (April 28th) we decided to implement phase 1 with IP addresses in the absence of the load balancer provider.